Yanai99/Yanai-Gallery-V1/README.md

 # Yanai-Gallery-V1
-This is my first attempt of creating a gallery with html and css
+This is my first attempt of creating a gallery using html and css